 Map view is great for:

 - Planning in-person meetings: Simplify IRL meetings by navigating between different locations directly from the Map view.
-On the go, save time by having all relevant information about your client at hand

 - Mapping out location resources: Whether you own different stores or manage assets in different places, adding location details can help you have a better understanding of where things stand.